What was Nichelle Nichols' net worth?

-Nichelle Nichols is an American actress, singer, producer, and author who has a net worth of $500 thousand.
-Nichols is best known for playing Lieutenant Uhura on the original iteration of "Star Trek" (1966–1969), and she has reprised her role in six "Star Trek" films.
+Nichelle Nichols was best known for playing Lieutenant Uhura on the original iteration of "Star Trek" television series which ran from 1966 to 1969.
+She reprised her role in six "Star Trek" films.
 Later in her career, Nichelle was very popular at conventions.
 She could earn $10,000 – $50,000 to appear at conventions, depending on the size and her commitment.
 Before she was forced to retire due to health issues, Nichols was earning hundreds of thousands of dollars per year thanks to these conventions.
 Nichelle has more than 60 acting credits to her name, including the films "Snow Dogs" (2002) and "Are We There Yet?"
 (2005) and the soap opera "The Young and the Restless" (2016).

 Nichols produced the films "Lady Magdalene's" (2008) and "Unbelievable!!!!!"
 (2020) and the documentary "Woman in Motion," which is about her work with NASA.
 She has lent her voice to numerous animated projects, such as "Gargoyles" (1994), "Batman: The Animated Series" (1994), "Futurama" (2000; 2002), and "The Simpsons" (2004).
 Nichelle is also an accomplished author, publishing the memoir "Beyond Uhura: Star Trek and Other Memories" (1994) and the science-fiction novels "Saturn's Child" (1995) and "Saturna's Quest" (2002).
 She has released two albums, "Down to Earth" (1967) and "Out of This World" (1991), as well.